Warren O'Hora: Milton Keynes Dons

 On 21 August 2020, O'Hora joined League One club Milton Keynes Dons on a season-long loan.
 He made his debut on 8 September 2020, playing the full match of the 3–1 home win over Northampton in the EFL Trophy.
 He made his league debut in a 1–1 away draw at Doncaster.
 After 17 appearances in all competitions, O'Hora made his loan move permanent on 18 January 2021 for an undisclosed fee.
 On 2 March 2021, he scored his first senior professional goal in a 3–2 away defeat to Gillingham.

 On 19 August 2022, O'Hora signed an extension to his contract keeping him at the club beyond the 2022–23 season.
 O'Hora was released by MK Dons at the end of the 2023–24 season.

 Hibernian

 It was announced on 26 June 2024 that O'Hora had signed for Hibernian of the Scottish Premiership.
+He made 85 appearances for Hibs in just over two seasons with the club.

+Leicester City

+O'Hora moved to Leicester City on 1 September 2026 for an undisclosed transfer fee.